Mesh LogoMesh

 .txOut(recipientAddress, [{ unit: "lovelace", quantity: "10000000" }])

-.changeAddress(await wallet.getChangeAddress())
+.changeAddress(await wallet.getChangeAddressBech32())

-.selectUtxosFrom(await wallet.getUtxos())
+.selectUtxosFrom(await wallet.getUtxosMesh())

 .complete();

-// Mesh handles:
+// Mesh automatically handles:

-// - Creating proper change output
+// - Change output creation

-// - Meeting minimum UTXO requirements
+// - Minimum UTXO requirements

 Mesh selects UTXOs that:

-• Satisfy the required output value
+• Satisfy required output value

 • Minimize transaction size (fewer inputs = lower fees)

-• Avoid fragmenting your wallet unnecessarily
+• Avoid unnecessary wallet fragmentation

 // You want to send 3 ADA